Selz, Peter Howard, b. 1919

 Active in Berkeley, Calif.; Germany

-Collection Summary: Correspondence; subject files containing letters, notes, writings, business recods, printed material and sound recordings; and photographs pertaining to Selz's various exhibition and publication projects.
+Collection Summary: Correspondence; subject and research files containing letters, notes, writings, business records, printed material and sound recordings; and photographs pertaining to Peter Selz's various exhibition and publication projects

 REELS 2343-2345: Exhibition and artist files containing correspondence, writings, printed material and some photographs.
 Exhibitions include "American Modern Art Between the Two World Wars," "The American Presidency in Political Cartoons," "Bay Area Rapid Transit Art Council," "Funk," and "Seven Decades of Modern Art."
 Artists' files include Leonard Baskin, Max Beckmann, Fletcher Benton, Christo, Bruce Conner, Sam Francis, mostly regarding Selz's book on Francis, and Rico Lebrun.